KesseNones/LmaoProgrammingLanguage/README.md

 Listed below are all of the existing regular IO operators.
 - `print`
-	- Performance: O(n) where n is the number of Chars in the string being printed.
+	- Performance: O(n) where `n` is the number of Chars in the String being printed.
 	- Given a stack where the top item is a valid StringBox, consumes the StringBox and writes the contents of its String to stdout, flushing stdout after completion.
 	- General form: given stack `s` where `s` is a valid `StringBox`, applying `print` results in stack ` ` where there's nothing because `s` was consumed for printing.
 	- Be aware that `print` doesn't free the `StringBox` involved however!
 Be sure to save that StringBox before printing it, either in a variable or using `dup` so it can be freed later on.